vrindaa4/Vrinda-Bajaj_Assign/README.md

 # Bajaj Spring Boot Project

-⚠️ **URGENT FOR JAVA STUDENTS: Submit by 10:15 AM - Time is Critical!** ⚠️

 A Spring Boot application that implements a webhook service with SQL query execution.

 ## Features